LiveArtx/claiming-strategy-contracts/README.md

    - Expiry date must be in the future
    - Amounts must be greater than zero
    - Users cannot claim from multiple strategies

+## Recent Updates

+### Cliff Claiming Fix (Latest)

+**Issue Fixed:** Previously, if a user didn't claim their cliff amount during the cliff period, the cliff portion would be lost and redistributed across the vesting period.
+This meant users who didn't claim during the cliff period would only receive the linear vesting portion, effectively losing their cliff allocation.

+**Solution Implemented:** The contract now ensures that cliff amounts remain claimable until the user actually claims them, regardless of whether the cliff period has ended.

+**Before the Fix:**
+- User doesn't claim during cliff period (Days 0-7)
+- Cliff amount (e.g., 200 tokens) is lost
+- User only receives linear vesting portion in subsequent claims

+**After the Fix:**
+- User doesn't claim during cliff period (Days 0-7)
+- Cliff amount (e.g., 200 tokens) remains available
+- User receives cliff amount + linear vesting amount in first claim after cliff period
+- No cliff allocation is ever lost

+**Technical Implementation:**
+- Modified `_calculateCliffAmount()` function to check `userInfo.cliffClaimed` status
+- If cliff hasn't been claimed, it remains available regardless of time elapsed
+- Cliff is only marked as claimed after the user actually claims it
+- Linear vesting calculations remain accurate and include cliff amount in total vested calculation

+This fix ensures a fair and predictable vesting experience where users never lose their cliff allocation, even if they don't claim during the cliff period.

 ## Error Handling